About the Australian Cricket Society

 Members have been privileged to hear the thoughts of Prime Ministers, writers and prominent administrators of the game.
 They’ve included Sir Robert Menzies, Bob Hawke, Christopher Martin Jenkins, Tim Rice, Gideon Haigh, Malcolm Speed and Jonathan Agnew.

-The Society’s quarterly newsletter Scoresheet has provided members news of activities and upcoming events since 1968.
-It has known only one editor – the legendary Doug Manning.
-For nearly 50 years, Doug has reported every function, result and item of cricket interest to members. – a remarkable feat of endurance and dedication.
+The Society’s quarterly newsletter Scoresheet provided members news of activities and upcoming events since from 1968 to 2022.
+It knew only one editor – the legendary Doug Manning.
+For more than 50 years, Doug reported every function, result and item of cricket interest to members. – a remarkable feat of endurance and dedication.
+Doug’s dedication has been continued by former Society secretary Wayne Ross in the form of E-News, a monthly email publication on all things cricket and ACS.

 Members have enjoyed playing the game through its Wandering X1.
 Many otherwise park cricketers have welcomed the opportunity to rub shoulders with many former internationals played at some lovely venues in a friendly atmosphere.
 Society members have long enjoyed tours to Golden Oldies and Vintage Cricket Carnivals around the world … a tradition that continues today.